vjanssens/ssh-save-alias/readme.md

 > Already using `ssh-copy-id`?
 Great!
 But still manually adding the same configuration info to `~/.ssh/config`? __No more!__

-This script creates an easy to remember alias in `~/.ssh/config` based on your input.
+This script creates an alias in `~/.ssh/config` based on your input.

 ## Usage